jaronson/prysql/README.md

 ### Querying

-Excute subcommands or SQL queries within your pry session by using the `prysql` command:
+Excute subcommands within your pry session by using the `prysql` command:

     pry(main)> prysql search-columns user
     +----------------------------+-------------------------------+--------------+--------+-----------+